ALL-OVER SPORTSWEAR PRINTING

 No. Because the dye is trapped inside the polymer fiber, sublimated prints will never crack, peel, or fade.
 They withstand hundreds of industrial washes, UV exposure, chlorine from pools, and intense physical activity without degrading.
 This is the single biggest advantage over screen printing and heat transfer vinyl.

-Standard sublimation is a dyeing process—it cannot make dark fabric lighter because the ink is transparent.
+Standard sublimation is a dyeing process — it cannot make dark fabric lighter because the ink is transparent.
+For most sportswear, we print on white fabric and the design itself provides all the dark colors needed.
+We recommend designing with dark backgrounds built into the artwork.
 For light-on-dark printing, a white polyester base layer must be applied first.
-However, for most sportswear, we print on white fabric and the design itself provides all the dark colors needed.
-We recommend designing with dark backgrounds built into the artwork.

 Yes, significantly more than screen printing.
 Sublimation is a waterless process producing zero wastewater.
 Screen printing requires harsh chemical solvents for screen cleaning after each color change.
 Sublimation's only waste is the used transfer paper, which is recyclable.
 We also use eco-friendly sublimation inks where available.